syntevo/docs/src/SmartGit/Manual/GUI/Log.md

 Selecting a file will display its index or working tree changes.

 Use the checkboxes in the **Branches View** to control what is displayed in the **Graph View**.
-The **Recyclable Commits** checkbox at the bottom of the **Branch View** will display all commits no longer accessible from a branch or tag.
+The **Recyclable Commits** checkbox at the bottom of the **Branches View** will display all commits no longer accessible from a branch or tag.
 This can be useful for accessing "lost" commits.

 > [!NOTE]